How does it work?

 BRASH requires 3 steps to install: initial site visit by a qualified tech to measure clearances and identify interfaces, HVAC tech installs the BRASH unit as a working boiler to restore heat and hot water in the home, a qualitied electrician completes the power interface to the grid and “handshake” the IoT features.
 Roughly 4-5 hours of installation time.

 What is the near-term plan to roll out BRASH?

 We have systems to install and some interested gas and power utilities around North America.
 We’re looking for HVAC/electrical contractors who are ready for something more advanced than simply another HVAC or solar installation.

 Utilities, Installers, Homeowners.

 Who benefits and who pays?

-They all do: Utilities will subsidize the installation for the DER benefit, homeowners benefit from the first complete energy solution, and installers will make it happen.
+They all do: Utilities will subsidize the installation for the distributed energy resource benefit, homeowners benefit from the first complete energy solution, and installers will make it happen.
 Estimated cost per home installation: $18,000.

 How long to commercialization?

 First twenty systems available 2020, initial production 2021.

 Where do you see setting up U.S. operations?